AyoCodess/V1-Personal-Coding-Blog-11ty/src/blog/2021-08-5-CS50-Low-level-Vs-High-level-Languages-&-What-is-Big-O-Lecture-1-2-&-3-Review-day-195.md

 <p>If you're familiar with the various programming languages out there, Think of it like this.</p>

-<p><b>1.</b> Assembly-line (a very low-level programing language) is an abstraction of machine code ( 1's and 0's), the lowest level language. </p>
+<p><b>1.</b> Assembly-line (a very low-level programing language) is an abstraction of machine code (1's and 0's), the lowest level language. </p>

-<p><b>2.</b> C, a low-level language but simpler to write and understand, could be seen as an abstraction of Assembly-line but still regarded as a low-level language. </p>
+<p><b>2.</b> C, a low-level language but simpler to write and understand, could be seen as an abstraction of Assembly-line but is still regarded as a low-level language. </p>

 <p><b>3.</b> Javascript, PHP, Ruby, Python, C++ (High-level languages) could be seen as abstractions of C. </p>

-<p>Although this is not strictly the truth, a low-level language like C is still used in industry today due to its faster compile time ( the time it takes to translate the C code into machine code).
+<p>A low-level language like C is still used in industry today due to its faster compile time (the time it takes to translate the C code into machine code, machine code being the lowest level language).
 Remember the price we usually have to pay for abstractions?
 That was a hint.
 We typically pay in speed and efficiency, but in recent times this isn't seen as an issue anymore unless you are building rocket ships and every nanosecond matters.  </p>

-<p>Higher-level languages generally across the board have simplified older languages making the coding experience generally more accessible.
+<p>Higher-level languages, generally across the board have simplified older languages making the coding experience generally more accessible.
 Some developers would even argue much more enjoyable too. </p>

 <p>In all, the lecture was super insightful and enjoyable. </p>